 As Londoner who has had the privilege of living in a few countries.
 I try to embrace the people and cultures I have come across.
 Quite often this challenges your own perspective of life, your ideals, your values and perceived stereotypes.
-Like most people I love to travel and experience new places, photograph those locations from my personal perspective and try to create a cohesive body of work that reflects that experience with the limited time available.
-To be a tourist is easy, a traveler and a photographer is something else, one minute your immersed in an experience and then your’e being an objective observer recording the life around you.
+Like most people I like to travel and experience new places, photograph those locations from my personal perspective and try to create a cohesive body of work that reflects that experience with the limited time available.
+To be a tourist is easy, a traveler and a photographer is something else, one minute your immersed in an experience and then you pull yourself away to become an objective observer recording the life around you.

 My photos are, my interpretation of the situation presented.
 I do a mixture of colour, black and white, arty and abstraction.
-Take photos for your own pleasure and enjoyment, if you yield to a trend, then it can become a poison chalice chasing what is in vogue.
-Need some inspiration ?
-Then look no further than the LFI website, there is a link at the bottom of this page.
+Take photographs for your own pleasure and enjoyment, develop your style, if you yield to a trend, then it can become a poison chalice constantly chasing what is currently in vogue.
+Do you need some inspiration ?
+Then look no further than the Leica LFI website, there is a link at the bottom of this page.

 The structure will be something like this

-Each camera or lens gives a slightly different image signature, they all have characteristics that either make you smile or leave you with a sense of frustration.
-Currently I’m using a Nikon Z6, Olympus OMD EM1 X, Olympus Pen F and the Fuji XE2s.
+Each camera or lens combination gives a slightly different image signature, they all have characteristics that either make you smile or leave you with a sense of frustration.
+Currently I’m using a Nikon Z6, Nikon D700, Olympus OMD EM1 X, Olympus Pen F and the Fuji XE2s.
 I tend to use them as the mood takes me.
 I don’t think that one camera is better than the other, they just do it in a different way.
 Of course you could argue that x amount of megapixels on a given sensor size is better.
 I think this is an over argued and laboured point bordering on boring.

-Ultimately the camera or device used for image capture does not really matter (as long as you are happy with it), it is the content / photos that “you” create that is of primary importance.
+Ultimately the camera or device used for image capture does not really matter (as long as you are happy with it), it is the content that “you” create, that is of primary importance and interest.

 © Antony Kyriacou